sashalex007/quartz_blog/content/leetcode/Search a 2d matrix II.md

 ![[IMG_4514A4E66766-1.jpeg]]

 **Review 1**
 Remembered the trick!
 Very tricky to come up with though.
 Starting at row 0 in rightmost position is not something natural.
+I will label this as niche.

 #review
 #hard
+#niche